wmhilton-stoplight/platform-docs/2a.-style-guides/style-guide-quick-start.md

 Follow these steps to use style guides that bring consistency and easy governance to your API program.

-You can take one of two approaches:
+Use one of these approaches:

 * Create a style guide that you can share across all API projects in your workspace (Professional plan and above).
 See [Create a Shareable Style Guide](#create-a-shareable-style-guide).
 * Create rules in an API project.
 These rules can't be shared.
 See [Use a Local Style Guide](#use-a-local-style-guide).
+* Enable public style guides in your projects, then customize rules to meet your organizations needs.
+See [Reuse and Customize Rules](reuse-and-customize-rules.md).

 ## Create a Shareable Style Guide